jfgrissom/passport-xumm/examples/express/README.md

 The contents of this directory is just an example to get you started when using this library.
 It's useful for development if you want to help to improve this also.

+## Workflow

+1. Use a tool like Postman to make a request to `http://locahost:3000/qr`.
+This will return a response that contains QR code data from Xumm.
+2. Scan the QR with Xumm and sign the transaction.
+3. Retrieve the payload send to your the webhook you have configured in the Xumm dashboard.
+4. You can use that payload again in Postman to test our your application.

+## Using ngrok.

+If you're developing locally you can setup ngrok to tunnel to your local machine (https://dashboard.ngrok.com/get-started/tutorials).

+Change your webhook endpoint in the Xumm dashboard to receive Xumm payloads directly from their web service.

 ## Understanding Payloads

 Example request body received from Xumm Service once a QR code is signed.
 This request comes in from Xumm Service.
 You define it in the Xumm App Dashboard.
 The property it's called the "Webhook URL for callbacks".

 ```
 {
   "meta": {